 - Is this for a data product?
 E.g. a data product delivering economic insights

 - Internal purposes?
-E.g. to show upper management value of Senate
+E.g. to show upper management value of Data Republic

 - Suppression wash?
 E.g. suppression wash to inform marketing campaign targets